mpaglia0/Iudas/README.md

 :warning: needs a PHP capable hosting!
 PHP code is available in the ```static``` directory.

+Starting from Z v2.03 the Contact Form includes a simple SPAM filter based on a honeypot trick.

 ### Integration of Series plugin

 In order to use the [Series](https://github.com/pelican-plugins/series) plugin simply enter a ```:series:``` (reST) or ```Series:``` (Markdown) metadata in your article.